souptik-samanta/rgb_color_picker_esp_32/README.md

 #rgb color picker
-it has a color whell from wwhere you could selct color and it will send it to a esp that will be done afterwards next project (ig)
+it has a color whell from wwhere you could selct color and it will send it to a esp this is for a webserver and the esp code is here this data would later be used to control rgb led strip